a13xp0p0v/kernel-hack-drill/README.md

 [+] looks like error handling in drill.ko works fine
 ```

+Done!
+Now you can try the PoC-exploits for the vulnerabilities in `drill_mod.ko`.

+### Troubleshooting

-### Handling the version mismatch issues
+#### Handling the version mismatch issues

-One day, you might encounter this error:
+One day, you might encounter an error like this:
 ```
 user@hostname ~> sudo insmod drill.ko
 insmod: ERROR: could not insert module drill.ko: Invalid module format